 Prior to the site-specific conversion criteria being recommended to Council in March 2019, through workshops hosted by the Region local municipal staff provided input into their development.
 Regional staff also undertook a review of Regional and local Official Plan policies and employment area conversion criteria in other Ontario municipalities.
-The Cities of Ottawa, Toronto, Mississauga, Burlington, Hamilton and Milton have developed employment area conversion criteria that complement criteria in the PPS and the Growth Plan.
-These municipalities developed criteria to ensure the specific needs of the economy and local context were being met when assessing requests for conversions.
+The Cities of Ottawa, Toronto, Mississauga, Burlington, Hamilton and Milton have developed employment area conversion criteria to ensure the specific needs of the economy and local context were being met when assessing requests for conversions.
 Criteria endorsed by others, along with local municipal input, were integral in development of the York Region criteria.